aaps/MCmotions/README.md

 #ToDo:
 1
+* chunk import is still to sloppy to be usable, lets fix that

+* get a differentiation between normal world, the nether and the end for chunk data

-more block shapes for map import
+* more block shapes for map import

-refactoring like there is no tomorrow cams in fron of players and the cam poses that are recorded
+refactoring like there is no tomorrow

+adding cams that where imported by proxy commands

-some crude stairs corners, this is tricky right chunk posses or tags for the nether and the end
+some crude stairs corners, this is tricky

-get a differentiation between normal world, the nether and the end for chunk data

 2
 import blockchanges